-Users must have a Premium Per User (PPU) license to access content in a Premium Per User (PPU) workspace or app.
+A Premium Per User (PPU) license is required to access content in a Premium Per User (PPU) workspace or app.
 This requirement includes scenarios where users are accessing the content through the XMLA endpoint, Analyze in Excel, Composite Models, and so on.
-You can grant access to users to the workspace who don’t have a PPU license, but they will receive a message stating they cannot access the content.
-They'll then be prompted to get trial license, if they are eligible.
-If they aren’t eligible, they must be assigned a license by their Admin to gain access to the resource.
+You can give access to a workspace to users who don't have a PPU license.
+If they're eligible, they'll get a prompt for a trial license.
+If they aren’t eligible, an admin must assign a license.

-The following table describes who can see which kinds of content with PPU.
+The following table describes who can access content with PPU.

-Premium Per User (PPU) works with Power BI embedded in the same manner as a Power BI Pro license.
+Premium Per User (PPU) works with Power BI embedded, in the same way as a Power BI Pro license.
 You can embed the content, and each user will need a PPU license to view it.

-Anyone with a Premium Per User (PPU) license or a Pro license can receive the subscription and any attachment it includes, provided the attachment is the same for all users.
-Pro users will not be able to view the content in the product portal.
+Anyone with either a Premium Per User (PPU) license or a Pro license can receive the subscription and any attachment it includes, if the attachment is the same for all users.
+Pro users can't view the content in the product portal.

-If additional subscription capabilities are introduced that allow for different data views for different recipients, a PPU license (or Premium capacity) will be required to use those capabilities.
-A PPU license does not allow for e-mail subscriptions to external users.
-The content must be hosted in a Premium capacity to subscribe external users.
+To add subscription capabilities that allow different data views for different recipients, a PPU license (or Premium capacity) is required.
+A PPU license doesn't allow sending e-mail subscriptions to external users.
+The content must be hosted in a Premium capacity to offer subscriptions to external users.